catamat/wsrpc/README.md

 [![Version](https://img.shields.io/github/tag/catamat/wsrpc.svg?color=blue&label=version)](https://github.com/catamat/wsrpc/releases)

 WSRPC is simple package to allow bidirectional RPC over a WebSocket connection.\
-The library already provides WebSocket adapters for Gorilla, Fiber, and FastHTTP; for all other cases, it should be quite easy to implement the `WSConn` interface.
+The library already provides WebSocket adapters for Gorilla, Fiber, and FastHTTP; for all other cases, it should be quite easy to implement the `Conn` interface.

 ## Installation:
 ```